rgilks/royal-game-of-ur-cli/docs/minimax.md

-# Understanding Minimax in Game AI: The Royal Game of Ur Example
+# The Minimax Algorithm

-The minimax algorithm is a fundamental decision-making technique used in artificial intelligence for two-player turn-based games.
+The minimax algorithm is a decision-making technique used in artificial intelligence for two-player turn-based games.
 It's particularly effective in games with perfect information, where both players have complete knowledge of the game state.
-In this article, we'll explore how minimax works and how it's implemented in the Royal Game of Ur.
+Here we'll look at how minimax works and how it's implemented.

 ## What is Minimax?